Griggs of Vinheim

 - For Science!: While he isn't seen putting this into practice himself, he endorses Seath's experiments, stating that sacrifices have to be made for progress.

 - Full-Frontal Assault: Strips naked during your very last encounter with him in The Duke's Archives.
-According to Word of God, he's trying to emulate Seath's scalelessness, which would make sense in that you have to be naked to use the Dragon Stone items.
+He's trying to emulate Seath's scalelessness, which would make sense in that you have to be naked to use the Dragon Stone items.

 - Go Mad from the Revelation: Whatever Logan found in Seath's Archives, it wasn't good for his psychological state.